 The Two Biggest Worries about Cloud Storage

 When it comes to your precious data, there are likely two things you will worry about.
 Is it safe?
 Is the cloud service reliable?
 Obviously, you’re not going to trust your data to a company unless you know you’ll be able to access it whenever you want and it will be safe and secure.
+IBM Aspera on cloud is a hosted service that reliably, rapidly, and securely transfers files and data sets of any type and size across a hybrid cloud environment.
 You also want to know that if the cloud data servers go down, you won’t be losing everything.

 Cloud storage service providers tend to use several techniques to protect your info;

 Encryption: a complex algorithm is used to encode your information.
 Only those with an encryption key would be able to decode the encrypted files.
 Of course, it is possible for a hacker to crack the code but they would need an intense amount of computer processing power that most people would never have access to.

 Authentication processes: user names and passwords are required to access any and all of your information.

 Authorization practices: only the people you say can access the information can do so.
 You can also have different level of authorization.
 Like your mom can have limited access to your photos allowing her to only see the ones where you look wholesome and responsible, while your friends have more extensive access, allowing them to see all those party pictures where you’re passed out on a slice of pizza.